symlex/symlex/OSX_README.md

 export PATH="/usr/local/bin:/usr/local/php5/bin:$PATH"
 ```

 Composer is available for download at https://getcomposer.org/download/ (follow the instructions).
-I recommend adding `/usr/local/bin` to your path in `~/.bash_profile` and copying composer there instead of keeping composer.phar in your local project directory:
+Please add `/usr/local/bin` to your path in `~/.bash_profile` and move composer there instead of keeping composer.phar in your local project directory:

 ```
-sudo cp composer.phar /usr/local/bin/composer
+sudo mv composer.phar /usr/local/bin/composer
 ```

 Docker - a free tool that provides easy-to-use container virtualization - is available for download at https://download.docker.com/mac/stable/Docker.dmg